muhammetsarican/vuejs-rubypome-mevn_case/README.md

     - ***vuex** for store*
     - ***lucide-vue-next** for icons*
     - ***tailwindcss** for styling*
+    - ***crypto-js** for hashing vars*
+    - ***joi** for validations*

 ## 🛸 Features
 - Auto login
+- Jwt keeps at http only cookies
+- Mongo db and mongoose used for db operations
+- Hashing password both client and server side
+- Race condition prevented at creating appointment
+- All inline styles replaced with tailwindcss classes
+- Bad var names updated
+- Users can show only own appointments
+- Client and server side both has validations

 ## 🚀 Run Locally